 The black-and-white houses in Singapore range in size from two bed room apartments to large grand homes that are more like country estates.
 They all offer larger rooms than modern builds, they usually have more space and always have a sense of heritage.
+They do require a lot maintenance and some in initial set-up costs especially if you want a pool, air-conditioners or a more modern kitchen.
 We meet a Belgian family who have made this beautiful and huge house in Alexandra Park their home.

 Who lives here: Charlotte, Tom, Anton (16), Juliet (14), Pippa (11), Ileen (their helper of six years) and Jackson the Golden Retriever